 5. Save all you report card comments onto one document and use this to make a report card word cloud.
 This will help you see what words you are using the most and hopefully they will be caring and positive words. :)

-And the most important and first way you should use a word cloud is to:
+And the most important way you should use a word cloud in my opinion is to:

 6. Type in all the adjectives to describe what you love about teaching and what makes you the most wonderful art teacher ever.
 They can be words, sentences, thoughts, a poem or whatever you like and see what word cloud comes up.
 Stick this somewhere you will see it every day just as a little reminder when you are having one of those days.
 I’ll give you the first word you can use: inspiring…

 I hope you start using word clouds and enjoy making them as much as I am.
 Use the share buttons below to let others in on the fun.
 Can you think of other great ways to use word clouds?

 By The Way…

 Art Lessons for Kids is on Facebook and we are GROWING.
 Hit the ”Like” button and join the conversation.
 We are ALL waiting for you!!
 You can also follow my adventures on Twitter (@Ms_Alejandra) or see what I am pinning over at Pinterest.